Skip to content

 sendPluginCommand: "chat /someCommand x y z"

-This action removes all items from a chest at specified location.
-The only argument is a location.
+Description: Remove all items from the chest at the specified location.

 Example